-With the current social distancing mandates in place this year, things will look a little bit different.
-Ribbons will not be awarded but it was never just about the ribbons anyway.
 It is about creativity and beauty and everything flowers conjure up in one’s mind.
-After a long, dark winter, every year, flowers emerge to brighten our surroundings, delivering a message of hope with promises of beautiful things to come.
+After a long, dark winter every year, flowers emerge to brighten our surroundings, delivering a message of hope with promises of beautiful things to come.

 These colorful baskets of flowers are sure to brighten everyone’s day as we keep this tradition alive and celebrate May Day around Annapolis!
 Image courtesy of the Garden Club.

-This year, the residents and businesses of Annapolis are encouraged to display their May Day baskets in a show of gratitude for all of the healthcare workers and numerous helpers throughout our community that have also delivered that message of hope over the past year.
+“It isn’t truly spring in Annapolis until you see May Day Baskets.
+They bring color and life to our city and in many ways, symbolize the care and commitment of our community,” said Mayor Gavin Buckley.
 These colorful baskets of flowers are sure to brighten everyone’s day as we keep this tradition alive and celebrate May Day around Annapolis!
-In addition, the May Pole that is usually on display at the May Day Tea, will be decorated with gorgeous fresh flowers on display for all to see right near City Dock next to the Market House.
+In addition, the May Pole which is usually on display at the May Day Tea will be decorated with gorgeous fresh flowers on display for all to see right near City Dock next to the Market House.

 Doorways of Delight

-Be sure to tag your baskets with #maydayannapolis2021 and #66annapolismayday for a chance to have your baskets featured on the Visit Annapolis social accounts.
+Be sure to tag your baskets with #maydayannapolis2023 for a chance to have your baskets featured on the Visit Annapolis social accounts.
 Image courtesy of Visit Annapolis.

 Please set out your “baskets” (any creative container will do!) on May 1st by 10:00 am so that everyone has the day to really enjoy the view and feel the appreciation they represent.
-The Garden Club would love for you to share your photos of the baskets to social media and use the tags #maydayannapolis2021 and #66annapolismayday.
-Posting your pictures will help ensure all may enjoy them, including those who may not have felt comfortable venturing out, just yet.
+The Garden Club would love for you to share your photos of the baskets on social media and use the tag #maydayannapolis2023.
 Traditionally the baskets are displayed by the historic district and Murray Hill residents and businesses in the historic district and Annapolis Arts District.
 All in these areas and beyond are encouraged to keep up this annual beautification of our town and help deliver the message of gratitude and hope.